brenthdaniel/containerdiagoperator/README.md

 FIELDS:
    command	<string>
-     Command is one of: listjava
+     Command is one of: version
 ```